 Meet Our Composers

-Recently Brock composed original music for the Museum of Modern Art’s short film series, “How To See” which was listed in the British Film Institute’s list of the Best Video Essays of 2019.
-His music was also used in Brandon Daley’s short film “Savasana” which was premiered at the 2016 Slamdance film festival in Utah, “Chicken Tuesdays”, and “Technology Lake” which was one of twelve films selected to compete at the Bucheon International Fantastic Film Festival in South Korea and the Brussels International Fantastic Film Festival.
+Recently, Brock composed the film score for a feature length dark comedy by Brandon Daley, $POSITIONS, which was chosen to premiere at the 2025 SWSX Film Festival.
+In 2019, Brock composed an original music score for the Museum of Modern Art’s short film series How to See, which was listed in the British Film Institute’s list of the “Best Video Essays of 2019.”
+His music was also used in Brandon Daley’s short films Savasana, which was premiered at the 2016 Slamdance Film Festival in Utah; Chicken Tuesdays; and Technology Lake, which was one of twelve films selected to compete at the Bucheon International Fantastic Film Festival in South Korea and the Brussels International Fantastic Film Festival.

 Kai Ono is a composer/pianist/educator living in New York City.
 He likes the color grey, cute animals (subjective), and games of most kind.